Frequently Asked Questions

 The link is taking me to a login page?
 Where is the submission form?

 In order to submit a proposal, you must be logged into the proposal submission system.
 After logging in, you will find the submission form listed under User Tasks.

 I’m not a NARST member and don’t have login credentials.
 Do I need to be a member to submit?

 You do not have to be a NARST member to submit a proposal.
 However, we do encourage you to become a member as you will receive substantial savings on your registration for the 2022 NARST Annual International Conference.
 To join NARST as a member, click here.

-If you are not a member and do not wish to join at this time, please create a new account here.
-After creating an account, return to the proposal submission portal and login.
+If you are not a member and do not wish to join at this time, please create a new account in the proposal submission portal and login.